- New York (1979), Massachusetts (2006)

 In 2012, Kevin and the litigation team successfully completed the long-running Beechwood v Leeds litigation in federal court, obtaining a $25 million settlement from the State of New York, after five current and former members of the New York State Department of Health were found liable by the jury for unconstitutional retaliation against a skilled nursing facility and its owners.
 This is believed to be among the largest civil case settlements ever obtained against the State.

-A native of Rochester, New York (Fairport High School, '71; Eastman School of Music Preparatory Department, violoncello, '71), Kevin refused to succumb to "Potomac Fever" during his law school years in Washington, D.C., and instead returned to Rochester to establish a litigation practice in his home town.
+A native of Rochester, New York (Fairport High School, '71; Eastman School of Music Preparatory Department, violoncello, '71), Kevin refused to succumb to "Potomac Fever" during his law school years at Georgetown University Law Center in Washington, D.C., and instead returned to Rochester to establish a litigation practice in his home town.

 At MCCM, Kevin has not only maintained his own practice, but has had the privilege of mentoring many young lawyers, and takes pride in the accomplishments of former colleagues who are now respected members of the state and federal judiciary, federal prosecutors, or attorneys serving clients in corporate legal departments and private practice throughout the region.
 Kevin also served as the firm's managing partner from 1999 through 2006, helping guide the firm's transition to full use of technology for case and document management in its practice, designing systems and software tailored to the firm's particular needs and style of working.

 Kevin and his wife, Suzanne, reside in Fairport, New York.
-They particularly take pride in the accomplishments of their children, Carson P. Cooman (email@example.com), John A. Gillette, III, Gina Williamson and Colby B. Cooman (firstname.lastname@example.org), whose extraordinary artistic talents and business achievements continue to amaze.
+They take particular pride in the accomplishments of their children, Carson P. Cooman, John A. Gillette, III, Gina Gillette and Colby B. Cooman, whose extraordinary artistic talents and business, teaching and law enforcement achievements continue to amaze.